SymbolNotFound/.github/profile/README.md

 GDL and with the semantics of many of the language's variants.
 It can transpile GEL into GDL-II (possibly also rtGDL TBD) and will compile to GDL-I if able.
 There is an alternate repository, [gdl-ts], for parsing and evaluating GDL game descriptions and providing hooks for player actions and game updates.
+GEL can compile down to GDL which many existing General Game Players can also already interpret.

 This repo has github actions for compiling the parser and benchmarking its parse times for priority operations (e.g. ground relations used in player moves).